opendaylight/docs/docs/getting-started-guide/installing_opendaylight.rst

     feature:list -i

-The decription of these features is in the project specific release notes :ref:`proj_rel_notes` section.
+The description of these features is in the project specific release notes :ref:`proj_rel_notes` section.

 Karaf running on Windows 10